Smartavia

-Smartavia, formerly known as Nordavia (until March 2019), is a Russian low-cost airline with its head office in Arkhangelsk, Russia.
+Smartavia, formerly known as Aeroflot Nord (until December 2009), and Nordavia (until March 2019), is a Russian low-cost airline with its head office in Arkhangelsk, Russia.
 It mainly operates scheduled domestic and regional services.
 Its main bases are Arkhangelsk Airport, Pulkovo Airport (Saint Petersburg), and Sheremetyevo International Airport, serving Moscow.
 Smartavia is a joint-stock company.

 As of February 2025, it is on the List of airlines banned in the European Union.